Skip to main content

 Many people follow a low-sodium diet to manage high blood pressure and reduce their risk of heart disease.
 If you’re one of them, you may want to choose chicken more often.
 Even salt-free canned tuna contains more sodium than chicken breast:

-Both are good sources of vitamins and minerals
+Both feature vitamins and minerals

 Like all animal proteins, both tuna and chicken are high in vitamins and minerals—mostly vitamin D, B-vitamins, and certain trace elements.
 The Vitamin D comparison is easy: Tuna has some (about 50 International Units or IU per four-ounce serving), and chicken doesn’t.